 2. Discover the Cueva de Los Verdes

-3. Hang out at Jameos Del Agua
+3. Have a drink at Jameos Del Agua

-Jameos Del Agua was devised in a radical way during the 1960s, by Cesar Manrique, Lanzarote-born architect and artist.
-The word jameo in this context means the opening of a lava tunnel, and the Jameos Del Agua is the result of Manrique’s transformation of part of the same Mount Corona volcanic system.
-Now, you can see a collection of gardens, café, a natural lake home to albino crabs and a number of other species, and an auditorium which regularly hosts events.
+The volcanic tunnel Jameos Del Agua was restructured in a radical way during the 1960s by César Manrique, the famous Lanzarote-born architect and artist.
+The word jameo in this context means the opening of a lava tunnel, and the Jameos Del Agua is the result of Manrique’s transformation of part of the same Mount Corona volcanic system into a collaboration between art and nature.
+For a €10 admission ticket, you can see a collection of gardens, café, a natural lake home to albino crabs and a number of other species, plus an auditorium which regularly hosts events.

-4. Laze in Playa Blanca
+4. Laze on the beach at Playa Blanca

 5. Browse the Jardin de Cactus